Artikash/Textractor/README.md

 Releases of Textractor can be found [here](https://github.com/Artikash/Textractor/releases).<br>
 The last release of ITHVNR can be found [here](https://drive.google.com/open?id=13aHF4uIXWn-3YML_k2YCDWhtGgn5-tnO).<br>
-Try running vc_redist.x86.exe if you get an error when starting Textractor.
+Try running vc_redist if you get an error when starting Textractor.

 ## Features

-- Highly extensible
+- Highly extensible and customizable
 - Auto hook many game engines (including some not supported by VNR!)
 - Hook text using /H "hook" codes (most AGTH codes supported)
 - Directly extract text using /R "read" codes